 Transfer of unused RNRB: The ‘brought-forward’ allowance

-The total percentage is multiplied by the residential enhancement at the date of the survivor’s death.
-Once calculated this is simply added to the surviving spouse, or civil partner’s, RNRB in determining their default allowance (IHTM46024).
+The total percentage is then multiplied by the residential enhancement at the date of the survivor’s death.
+Once calculated this is simply added to the survivor’s RNRB in determining their default allowance (IHTM46024).

 - when the earlier death took place,

-- how much the estate was worth as long as the taper threshold has not reduced the available allowance to nil, and
+- how much that earlier estate was worth, as long as the taper threshold does not reduce the available allowance to nil, and

 - whether or not it included a residence.

-For deaths before 6 April 2017, as there was no RNRB, the brought-forward amount will be 100% of the residential enhancement in force at the later death of a spouse or civil partner.
-The only factor that might reduce this amount is if the earlier estate value was greater than the £2,000,000 taper threshold, in which case the tapering provisions will apply (IHTA84/S8G(5)) (IHTM46023).
+For deaths before 6 April 2017, as there was no RNRB at that time, none can have been used.
+The brought-forward amount will be 100% of the residential enhancement in force at the later death of the surviving spouse or civil partner.
+The only factor that might reduce the brought-forward amount is if the earlier estate value was greater than the £2,000,000 taper threshold, in which case the tapering provisions will apply (IHTA84/S8G(5)) (IHTM46023).

 For deaths on or after 6 April 2017

-The maximum the brought-forward allowance can be is 100% of the residential enhancement.
-Again, there is no minimum value an estate must be worth, and there is no requirement that it included a residence.
-However, the value of the unused RNRB on the first death may be reduced by the tapering provisions if the taper threshold is exceeded, or by the value of any RNRB used if there was a residence in their estate that was closely inherited.
-Any unused RNRB will be available to carry-forward.
+For deaths on or after 6 April 2017 , as RNRB was available it is possible that some or all of the available RNRB may have been used on the first death, reducing the unused amount which can be transferred.
+Again, there is no minimum value an estate must have been worth, and there is no requirement that it included a residence.
+However, the value of the unused RNRB on the first death may be reduced by the tapering provisions if the taper threshold was exceeded, or by the value of any RNRB used if there was a residence in their estate that was closely inherited.
+The brought-forward amount takes these factors into account.